tsingqguo/coljailbreak/README.md

-# coljailbreak
+# ColJailBreak
-We propose ColJailBreak, which serves as an innovative jailbreaking framework designed to bypass65 safety filters in commercial T2I models by initially generating safe content and then injecting66 unsafe elements through editing.
+We propose ColJailBreak, an innovative jailbreaking framework designed to bypass safety filters in commercial T2I models by initially generating safe content and injecting unsafe elements through editing.